robinwhitmore/jekylltechdocs/pages/platform/home.md

 While each type of functionality has its own development process, to start creating your app, read the App Policy Requirements and Development topics.
 These are the requirements and the development steps that all app types must follow.
 Then use the topics specific to the type you're creating to continue your development.

 {% include note.html content="All app types (other than themes) must be approved by Weebly prior to becoming available in the App Center, where all Weebly users can download/purchase them." %}

+## Backend Services and Snippets

+Backend services are apps that integrate directly with Weebly via the REST API to provide some sort of additional functionality, like analyzing eCommerce orders, synching products, or managing site membership. ​One example of a backend app is Paid Members.
+This app makes it easy to associate site membership with digital goods so that a site owner can sell access to content, like videos or tutorials.
+In the app (whose interface resides on an external site), the site owner creates rules that associate a product to a specific member group.
+When a customer attempts to buy that product, the app accesses the Weebly API to create a membership.
+{% include image.html file="pl_backend_paidmembership.png" %}

+Snippets are similar to backend apps, except they run on the front-end rather than the backend and include code that's added to every page on the site.
+For example, an analytics app might include a snippet on every page that gathers metrics.

+​To implement a backend service or snippet, you need to create the interface between the Weebly site and the app functionality that lives on your external site.
+Configuration can be handled from your external site, or you might use an element or a dashboard card.

+More about backend services and snippets here.